-- The supply/return fan maintains the air flow rate and pressure in the ductwork of the building. - Heating and cooling coils condition the discharge air to a desired setpoint temperature. - Dampers at the outdoor air intake, exhaust, and return air points control amount of outdoor air, exhaust air, and return air in the AHU, respectively.
-Depending on ventilation requirements and the need to positively or negatively pressurize the building, some or all of the return air is mixed with the outdoor air. - Filters remove particulates from the mixed air. - Sensors and controls enable the operation of the AHU to meet specified comfort or outdoor air requirements.
-These may be standalone devices or integrated into a building automation system (BAS).
+- 1. Supply/return fan maintains the air flow rate and pressure in the ductwork. - 2.
+Heating and cooling coils condition the supply air to a desired setpoint temperature. - 3.
+Dampers at the outdoor intake, exhaust, and return air control amount of outdoor air, exhaust air, and return air in the AHU, respectively.
+Depending on ventilation requirements and the need to positively or negatively pressurize the building, some or all of the return air is mixed with the outdoor air.

+- 4. Filters remove particulates from the mixed air. - 5.
+Sensors and controls enable the operation of the AHU to meet specified comfort or fresh air requirements.
+These devices may be standalone or integrated into a building automation system (BAS)

-Various components of the AHU can be controlled to regulate operations and reduce energy consumption.
-For example, single-speed fan motors may be retrofitted with two-speed motors or VFDs, which save energy by slowing the flow rate during unoccupied periods; belt and pully configurations can be changed to adjust air flow; coil valves may be fitted with controllers to optimize heat transfer as heating/cooling loads vary; and outdoor air dampers are commonly controlled to bring in cool outdoor air when conditions are right in lieu of conditioning spaces (i.e., economizing) and to manage ventilation rates.
+Various components of the AHU can be controlled to regulate operations and energy consumption.
+For example, fan motors may be retrofitted with VFDs to save energy by slowing the flow rate during unoccupied periods.
+Likewise, coil valves may be fitted with controllers to optimize heat transfer as heating/cooling loads vary.

 Figure 1.
-Components of an AHU with VFDs
+Cutaway diagram of the components of an AHU with VFD